Keto Diet App - Free Download Keto Diet App - Free Download

 ✔ Shellfish free

-Nutritional values (per serving, meat pie)
+Nutritional values (per meat pie)

 Net carbs7.3 grams